SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 (Float32) are the default as adopted by other modelling efforts [@Vana2017; @Nakano2018], but Float64 and other custom number formats can be used with a single code basis [@Klower2022; @Klower2020].
-Julia will compile to the choice of the number format, the grid, and and other model components just-in-time.
+Julia will compile to the choice of number format, the grid, and and other model components just-in-time.
 A simple parallelisation across vertical layers is supported with Julia's multi threading.
 Output is stored as NetCDF files using